Remote Browser Isolation Limitations

 ARBI-3372

-When navigating to a URL that isn't isolated, the webpage won't load correctly if the subresources on the webpage match a security rule with isolation.
+When navigating to a nonisolated URL, the webpage won't load correctly if the subresources on the webpage match a security rule with isolation.
 As a workaround, you need to configure your security rules to allow subresource URLs.
-To do this, update your URL access Management Profile to set the site access for the subresource URL to
+To do this, update your URL access Management Profile to set the site access for the subresource URL to Allow.

 DOCS-4303

-Depending on how an extension is implemented, some browser extensions on an end user's local browser that interact with a loaded page will be ignored (won't take effect) during remote isolated browsing.
+Depending on their implementation, some browser extensions on an end user's local browser that interact with a loaded page will be ignored (won't take effect) during remote isolated browsing.
 For example, ad blockers installed on a local browser don't take effect during local browsing.
 Extensions that don't interact with a webpage will still work in isolated browsing.

 ARBI-4139